Skip to content

 }

-As you can see #pragma omp
+As you can see i have some #pragma omp directives in my code on some places.

-tells the compiler to generate code that executes the following for loop in multiple cores where it divides the work up in chunks.
+#pragma omp parallel for tells the compiler to generate code that executes the following for loop in multiple cores where it divides the work up in chunks.

-tells the compiler that the following statement should not be executed by multiple threads at the same time.
+#pragma omp critical tells the compiler that the following statement should not be executed by multiple threads at the same time.

 Now it is compile time!!!